sunpy/sunpy/doc/source/guide/installation/index.rst

 There are two different versions of SunPy.
 Currently, we recommend that users install the latest stable release.
 However, the bleeding edge version off our GitHub is quite easy to install and you do get the latest and greatest but it may have bugs.
-If you do want to do this then check :ref:`contrib-reference-label`.
 Depending on your setup, you may need to preface each of the ``pip ...`` commands with ``sudo pip ...``.

 Grabbing the stable SunPy